turris-cz/user-docs/docs/hw/mox/rescue-modes.md

 To use this mode, you need to plug your Turris MOX to a network where it can get internet connection using DHCP.
 It will try to use only the port on module A - next to the power source.
+SFP cannot be used for this purpose!
 Once it gets online, it will download latest medkit from our website alongside with it's signature.
 Verifies it and if everything works well, it will reflash itself.

 Process of rewriting the micro SD card takes considerably longer time than snapshot rollback in the previous cases.
 However, indication of the process